 Composer | Educator | Former FSAE Racer | Pianist

-WANG Ziyu is a composer currently residing in Arizona, the United States.
-She was born in Tianjin, China, and has enjoyed playing the piano and composing music since a young age.
+WANG Ziyu (she/her/hers) is a composer currently residing in Phoenix, AZ.
 She is interested in transcultural influences in music, musical metaphor, spatial sounds, and portrait doodling.
 She has written music for solo instruments, chamber groups, large ensembles, as well as electronic media.
-Her works have been performed by the Carpe Diem String Quartet, Carnegie Mellon Philharmonic, the ASU Wind Ensemble, and at festivals and events including the Subtropics Festival, the Atlantic Music Festival, the PRISMS Festival, the Chigiana Summer Academy in Italy, and Tsinghua University Department Festival in Beijing.
+Her works have been performed by the Carpe Diem String Quartet, Carnegie Mellon Philharmonic, the ASU Wind Ensemble, and at festivals and events including the SPLICE Institute, the Nief-Norf Summer Festival, Subtropics Festival, the Atlantic Music Festival, the PRISMS Festival, the Chigiana Summer Academy in Italy, and Tsinghua University in Beijing.

-Before studying composition, she completed her B.E. degree in Automotive Engineering at Tsinghua University, Beijing.
-She was the first female racer of the university's student formula racing team.
+She recently earned her DMA in Music Composition at Arizona State University.
+She is currently a faculty associate at ASU, teaching aural skills, music theory, and composition.
+Born in Tianjin, China, she completed her B.E. degree in Automotive Engineering at Tsinghua University, Beijing.
+She was the first woman racer on the university's student formula racing team.

 MM, Carnegie Mellon University